mengyi-chen/Scalable-learning-of-macroscopic-stochastic-dynamics/Ising/README.md

 - **test/**
   - Contains test scripts and visualizations for validating the model.
   - `test.ipynb`: Jupyter notebook for testing the results
-  - `plot.py`: visualization of the results
+  - `plot.ipynb`: visualization of the results

 ## Getting Started